ursatile/mwnet/702-blazor-webassembly.md

 2. Modify `TicketPicker` so it doesn't use `TicketTypeViewData` -- maybe we pass in dictionaries instead of a strongly-typed view model.
 3. Created a new shared project, move  `TicketTypeViewData` into this shared project, and then reference it from both `WebApp` and `RazorComponents`. *(If we do this, our shared project will be sent to WebAssembly clients along with our component library, so don't put anything confidential in it!)*

-Now we need to modify our component so it doesn't have any dependencies on Rockaway.WebApp.
+Let's modify our component so it doesn't have any dependencies on Rockaway.WebApp.

-We'll create a `TicketPickerItem` that's part of our component library:
+We'll create a `TicketPickerItem` class that's part of our component library:

 ```csharp
 {% include_relative {{ page.examples }}/Rockaway.RazorComponents/TicketPickerItem.cs %}